guna-amangeldi/pick-me-detector/README.md

-# Pick Me Detector™
+# Pick Me Detector

-A tiny text-analysis script that checks movie dialogue for **romantic self-erasure vibes**
+A tiny text-analysis script that checks movie phrases for **romantic self-erasure vibes**
 (aka when a character’s entire personality disappears into a relationship aka Bella Swan).

-Rule-based.
-Explainable.
-Slightly sarcastic.

 ---